 He eagerly contributed his expertise to Jnana Prabodhini and for improving the efficiency of Hospitals.

 He always had pet dogs, and showered his unconditional love on them and all the dogs that he came across in the neighbourhood, pet and stray.

-It was distressing to see his pet dog Dolly desperately searching for him soon after he had gone away from us forever.
+It was distressing to see Dolly desperately searching for him soon after he had gone away from us forever.